the Jade

 yearning to convalesce

-backstage the blue and purple daisy faces
+Backstage the blue and purple daisy faces

 stand in line, attendant on their cue

-when Autumn burns to saccharine hues
+when Autumn burns saccharine.

-times are though when I wish to harry the days
+Times are though when I wish to harry the days

-throw a nonchalant shawl with a shrug
+call it a wrap, throw a nonchalant shawl with a shrug

 and close the shutters at four